 I have revised my previous training and have now trained with Stott Pilates mat work and reformer to Intermediate level & Advance levels.

 Arlene will be teaching at the following centres (book directly with Contour Pilates) suspended until further notice

 Friday Essential Pilates mat works for beginners and improvers

 Friday afternoon: 1-2.00pm

-You can follow the link to book in on a drop on or discounted 4 block basis.
+You can follow the link to book online for drop-in or discounted 4-week block basis.
 Book online.

 Post natal pilates 11-12.00noon on fridays £13 drop-in or £48 for block of 4.